vcastilh/translation-noahMakefile/articles/tutorials/docker-valgrind.md

 ---

-# How to use Valgrind on Mojave using docker
+# How to use Valgrind on Mojave using Docker

 [Valgrind] is a very useful tool which will allow you to spot memory leaks, memory corruptions and other bugs in your program